ardanngrha/jubelio-fullstack-test/README.md

   The frontend application will be running at `http://localhost:3000` if you haven't changed the default port.

 ### API Endpoints

+You can use `Postman` and import the provided [api.postman_collection.json](api.postman_collection.json) file to test the API endpoints.

 - `GET /api/products/import`: Import initial products from `dummyjson.com` into the database.
 - `GET /api/products`: